 25 Ways Booklet Labels Solve Your Product Labeling Problems…

 2. Government Required Information.
-EPA-FDA-DOT-GHS-State: If the government requires it to be on your product, we can help you fit all the copy so your product label is in compliance.
-"Precautions", "Warnings", "First Aid", "Toxicological Information", "Storage and Disposal" and etc. are all typical examples of required government required information.
+EPA-FDA-DOT-GHS-State: If the government requires it to be on your product, we can help you make it all fit so your label is compliant.
+The last thing you want is a government agency fining you for missing required information.
+“Precautions”, “Warnings”, “First Aid”, “Toxicological Information”, “Storage and Disposal” and etc. are all typical examples of required government information.

-4. Multilingual Labeling: Combine all your languages into one booklet label to make selling in foreign markets easier.
-This eliminates inventory hassles and expense of carrying a label for every country you sell to.
+4. Multilingual Labeling: Combine all your languages into one booklet label to make selling in foreign markets easier and less expensive.
+This eliminates inventory hassles and the expense of carrying a label for every country you sell in.

-5. Food and Drug Facts: You're required to give the end user a list of ingredients, calories and nutritional information.
-Use our 2 ply labels to make it easy to provide this information.
+5. Food and Drug Facts: You’re required to give the end user a list of ingredients, calories, and nutritional information.
+Use our 2 or 3 or 4 ply labels to make it easy to provide this information.

 7. Coupons and Rebate labels: Everyone wants to save money.
 Affix a coupon or rebate to your product to give your product a boost and build good will.

 9. Enlarge Graphics: Product labeling heavily influences purchasing decisions.
-Open up your label by putting the legal copy inside a booklet label.
-Once done, you have room for big, bold graphics that will make a statement in the marketplace.
+Open up your label graphics by putting the legal copy inside a booklet label.
+Once done, you have room for big, bold, fresh graphics that will enhance your brand.

-10. Recipes: Build your brand by giving away value-added information on your product.
+10. Recipes and other value-added information: Build your brand by giving away value-added information on your product.
 Recipes offer new ways to use your products.

 11. Free Product Samples: Use our neck hanger packages to give away a sample.
-Free samples are a tried and true way to building product sales.
+Free samples are a tried and true way of building product sales.

 12. Warranty Information: Get your customers to fill out those warranties by providing them in a convenient place…right on your product package.